 Parenteral nutrition (PN)

 Parenteral nutrition is intravenous administration of nutrients, bypassing the usual process of eating and digestion.
-Normally food is broken down in the bowel and stomach and then absorbed in the bowel, which are then carried through the body via the blood.
+Normally food is broken down in the bowel and stomach and then absorbed in the bowel, which is then carried through the body via the blood.
 Parenteral nutrition provides a specialised nutrition solution to the body via a catheter.

 This kind of therapy is for hospitalised cats, and regular monitoring is necessary to identify and correct mineral and electrolyte imbalances.

-For cats who can not tolerate tube feeding, cats at risk of pulmonary aspiration, severe pancreatitis, hepatic disease, a non functional gastrointestinal tract or blocked gastrointestinal tract.
+For cats who cannot tolerate tube feeding, cats at risk of pulmonary aspiration, severe pancreatitis, hepatic disease, a non-functional gastrointestinal tract or blocked gastrointestinal tract.